TheFreck/RiskGame.API/README.md

 There is also a form to create a **Player** and an amount of cash for them.
 Once both an **Asset** and a **Player** have been created the **Place a Trade** button becomes active.
 This opens the **Trading Component**.
 Trading is basically done between the player and the House who acts as the "Specialist Post" like in the NY Stock Exchange.

+3/24/21
+**Muches and** muches of time spent troubleshooting the front end components.
+Muches less time spent troubleshooting the back.
+I added a cool new component that takes an arbitrary number of column headings and an array of objects with the data and it presents the data.
+Currently it is pinned to the bottom of the Player Create form.
+The idea is to present a dropdown list of player options in case I decide not to create new players.